Charting Her Own Path in Public Health

 How did the COPHP program prepare you for your current role?

-I know how to effectively research, ask critical questions and apply a social justice lens to everything I do.
-I also interface a lot with state and national public health entities, and the real-life cases in COPHP gave me a solid understanding of the professional public health world and institutions, making the learning curve much smaller.
+COPHP helped make me an even better self-directed worker.
+In many ways, my job is uncharted territory; there is no specific template for how to do it best, and I have a lot of flexibility.
+I feel more confident navigating the unknown, and I know how to effectively research, ask critical questions and apply a social justice lens to everything I do.
+I also constantly interface with a wide variety of organizational partners, and the real-life cases in COPHP gave me a solid understanding of the professional public health world, as well as of program development and evaluation, which made the learning curve much smaller.

 Why did you choose the COPHP program in particular?

 I knew the UW School of Public Health was highly ranked nationally.
 The problem-based learning model seemed like a really good fit for me, because I'm a very hands-on person.
 And I read over some of the faculty bios and really liked how a lot of them had academic credentials yet continue to work in the field.
 They also seemed to have a lot of collective experience working with communities around public health issues in a variety of ways.

 How would you describe the learning experience of the COPHP program?